celestiaorg/celestia-app/pkg/proof/README.md

 Now that we managed to prove that `SR1` and `SR2` were both committed to by the Celestia data root, and that the *share commitment* was generated using `SR1` and `SR2`, then, we would have proven that the *share commitment* was committed to by the Celestia data root, which means that **the blob data that generated the *share commitment* was included in a Celestia block**.

-Note: Currently, the generation/verification of share commitment proofs to data root is still not supported.
+[IMPORTANT] As of the current version, the generation and verification of share commitment proofs to data root is still not supported.